{

 "export controls on",

-"export controls on global"
+"export controls and",

 ],